baconscript/recipes/recipes/biscuits-and-gravy.md

   bake: 30 minutes
   total: 45 minutes
 serves: 2-4
----
+intro: |
   Recently, I went to [The Friendly Toast](http://thefriendlytoast.com/) in Cambridge and had biscuits and gravy for the first time in my life.
 I have no idea how I went this long without having such a classic meal, but fortunately fate seems to have been on my side that day.
 It's now my #1 favorite breakfast.

   My fianc&eacute;e recently became vegetarian, so I knew when I made this at home I'd have to use vegetarian sausage.
 Veggie sausage is surprisingly good.
 I think it has to do with the fact that 90% of the appeal of sausage patties comes from the spices that are included.
 I tried some while I was heating it up in the pan and was surprised at how much like real sausage it tasted.
+---

 # Preparation